 Cell Phone Analysis can be used to locate cell tower sites and determine the antenna azimuth, sectors, and beam width; associate call detail records for a given cellular handset with a given set of towers; determine which tower and sector a specific cellular number passed through; and identify the frequency of calls on any given tower and sector.

-Cell Phone Analysis requires specific technical experience and software.
+Cell Phone Analysis requires specific software.

 When you download Cell Phone Analysis, you'll find the following files: